ibelingb/ecen5783_projects/README.md

   > sudo pip install AWSIoTPythonSDK
   > sudo pip install pyzmq

+## HTML Web Client Authentication
+Before running the webclient, user must get the file 'credentials.js' from developers and place it in the 'html/' directory.
+This file is not distributed through git for security.

 ## Starting and Stopping the Application
 To start the server-side applications and connect to AWS, simply type the following from the cloned project repository directory.
   > ./startApp.sh

 To launch the web-based client, simply open the following file from a browser on a RPi/PC remotely connected to server RPi.
   > project3_webclient.html
 NOTE: Server-side RPi server applications required to be started before launching web-based client.

 To stop the server-side applications, simply type the following from the cloned project repository directory.
   > ./stopApp.sh